(See also Overview of Allergic and Atopic Disorders.)

 Alternatives to skin testing include one or both of the following:

-Prescribing a diet that consists of relatively nonallergenic foods and that eliminates common food allergens (see Table: Allowable Foods in Elimination Diets*)
+Prescribing a diet that consists of relatively nonallergenic foods and that eliminates common food allergens (see table Allowable Foods in Representative Elimination Diets)

 For the latter diet, no foods or fluids may be consumed other than those specified.
 Pure products must always be used.
 Many commercially prepared products and meals contain an undesired food in large amounts (eg, commercial rye bread contains wheat flour) or in traces as flavoring or thickeners, and determining whether an undesired food is present may be difficult.